ankitbots/Gauge_HybridFramework/README.md

 # HybridAutomation Framework

 This is a test automation framework to implement the task 1 and task 2 for Hello Fresh.
-I have designed a single Hybrid Framework to test Web GUI and SOA test cases.
+I have designed a single Hybrid Automation Framework to test Web GUI and SOA test cases.

 To design this framework I am using Thoughworks Gauge + Selenium WebDriver + RestAssured librariers.